 TechCrunch Conference is here!
 Early bird or no, you’ve decided to invest a few thousand dollars of your well-earned money to attend this event, so let’s make sure that you make the best out of it.

-I’ve you've ever been to a major tech conference, you probably understand how the dynamic works.
-For the newbies, the setup usually consists of a the main (huge) conference room and some additional rooms for secondary talks.
+If you've ever been to a major tech conference, you probably understand how the dynamic works.
+For the newbies, the setup usually consists of a main (huge) conference room and some additional rooms for secondary talks.
 Outside, you’ll find a Startup Alley, another large room with stands by startups that chose to pay for their spot; this is also the main networking area.

 There’s a lot going on and more importantly, a lot of competition for attention.
 Most of the startup crowd will be looking for investors, because if you are not part of an accelerator this is one of the best chances you have to approach them.

 If you are trying to find users, beware!
 Looking for users at a major tech conference is not necessarily easy and you will only be able to talk to a handful of people.
 Most of the other attendees are also founders or investors, and are going to look at hundreds of products during a very short period of time.

 So what should you do?

 Most conferences will release an attendee list.
 Take a few days to do background research on who’s going and more importantly, who IS interesting to you.
 If it’s investors you’re looking for, use AngelList to do a research on the firm,

 - Ensure they fund companies at your current stage.